Believe it or not, but there are actually quite a few things you can test or practice at home before your trip to Walt Disney World.

 By selecting “Show List” in the top right of the screen…

 …you can see all the attractions in a handy list format (instead of on the map).

-This means you have access to all of the wait times for every attraction at each park directly in the palm of your hand without having to physically go to each ride and see how long the wait is.
+This means you have access to all the wait times for every attraction at each park directly in the palm of your hand, without having to physically go to each ride and see how long the wait is.

 And, if you are practicing from home, you’ll have a good idea as to how long the waits might be when you’re creating touring plans for your trip.